w3c/reffy/README.md

 ## Technical notes

 **Reffy is at an early stage of development and is not stable**.
+It may crash from time to time and does not report errors/warnings in any meaningful way for the time being.

-It should be able to parse most of the W3C/WHATWG specifications (both published versions and Editor's Drafts) that define WebIDL terms.
-The tool may work with other types of specs, but has not been tested with any of it.
+Reffy should be able to parse most of the W3C/WHATWG specifications that define WebIDL terms (both published versions and Editor's Drafts).
+The tool may work with other types of specs, but has not been tested with any of them.

 There are a few exceptions to the rule, though.
-Notably, the crawler fails to parse Editor's Drafts of some specs that use [ReSpec](https://github.com/w3c/respec) because ReSpec uses `DOMParser` to normalize paddings in some cases and this does not yet work well with [jsdom](https://github.com/tmpvar/jsdom) which the crawler uses to load and render the specification.
+Notably, the crawler fails to parse Editor's Drafts of some specs that use [ReSpec](https://github.com/w3c/respec), usually because ReSpec uses `DOMParser` to normalize paddings in some cases and this process does not yet run well in [jsdom](https://github.com/tmpvar/jsdom).

+### List of specs to crawl

+The recommended list appears in `specs.json`.
+It was built out of the [JavaScript APIs](http://www.w3.org/TR/#tr_Javascript_APIs) *TR* bucket, manually completed to create a more comprehensive list.

+It should be possible to crawl other specs, but note Reffy has not yet been tested with specs that do not define any WebIDL term, and would need to be adjusted to return "interesting" information.
+Feel free to try out other specs and report any issue!

 ### Crawling a spec